michael-grunder/shsuggest/README.md

 * Use `--json` (or `-j`) to emit machine-readable output; interactive prompts are skipped automatically in this mode.
 * Use `--show-config` to print the settings parsed from `~/.shsuggest` and exit.
 * Use `--shell` when invoking from shell widgets/integration so only the selected suggestion is written to STDOUT.
-* Use `--dry-run` to instantly emit dummy suggestions without contacting Ollama—handy when testing UI flows.
+* Use `--dry-run` to instantly emit dummy suggestions without contacting the configured source—handy when testing UI flows.
-* Use `-t 60` (or `--timeout=60`) to override the Ollama request timeout for a single run.
+* Use `-t 60` (or `--timeout=60`) to override the model request timeout for a single run.
 * When STDOUT is not a TTY, the selected command is also echoed to STDERR so you can still see/copy it while piping.

 Examples: